-Domain: E52 Time-Span

-Range: E62 String
+Domain: E52 Time-Span Range: E62 String

 Subproperty of: E1 CRM Entity.
 P3 has note: E62 String

-Quantification: many to one $(0,1:0,n)$
+many to one (0,1:0,n)Quantification:

-Scope note: This property associates an instance of E52 Time-Span with a note detailing the scholarly or scientific opinions and justifications about the beginning of this time-span concerning certainty, precision, sources etc. This property may also be used to describe arguments constraining possible dates and to distinguish reasons for alternative dates.

-the time-span of the Holocene (E52) beginning is qualified by "The formal definition and dating of the GSSP (GlobalStratotype Section and Point) for the base of theHolocene using the Greenland NGRIP ice core, and selected auxiliary records"7 (E62)
+Scope note: This property associates an instance of E52 Time-Span with a note detailing the scholarly or scientific opinions and justifications about the certainty, precision, sources etc of its beginning.
+Such notes may also be used to elaborate arguments about constraints or to give explanations of alternatives the time-span of the Holocene (E52) beginning is qualified by "The formal definition and dating of the GSSP (GlobalStratotype Section and Point) for the base of theHolocene using the Greenland NGRIP ice core, and selected auxiliary records" (Walker et al 2009) (E62)

-$\begin{array}{l} P79~(x,y) \supset E52~(x) \\ P79~(x,y) \supset E62(y) \\ P79(x,y) \supset P3(x,y) \end{array}$
+P79 (x,y) \supset E52 (x) P79 (x,y) \supset E62(y) $P79(x,y) \supset P3(x,y)$